The Chris Bray Photography Team

 Alex Baxter

-(Tour Leader) is an endlessly energetic content creator who, when Covid grounded her global travel plans in 2020, adapted by embarking on a photography journey across Australia instead, equipped with a Nissan X-Trail and a drone.
+is an endlessly energetic content creator who, when Covid grounded her global travel plans in 2020, adapted by embarking on a photography journey across Australia instead, equipped with a Nissan X-Trail and a drone.
 Originally a dedicated teacher, this trip - and the photos she captured - changed her life.
-Today, Alex is an adventurous solo traveler, supporting her enviable lifestyle by selling her images, collaborating with tourism boards and brands, and manages a sustainable print store online.
+Today, Alex is an adventurous solo traveler, supporting her enviable lifestyle by selling her images & videos, collaborating with tourism boards and brands, and manages a sustainable print store online.
 Through her Instagram @baxterbackpacks, she shares the beauty of nature, aiming to inspire others to engage in unforgettable experiences and foster a love for the environment.
 Working with CBP, Alex is excited to now dovetail her two life passions - teaching and photography - to help others capture memorable moments and make the most of their travels.

 Louise Wright